RoboColumbus-2025: Results, Robot Interviews, and Run Videos

 DPRG Monthly Meeting – By Your Command, a Human-Robot Voice Interface Powered by Real-Time LLMs – 8/23/2025

-DPRG member, Karim Virani will be sharing his experiences building a voice and video interaction mode for his Pioneer 3 chassis-based ROS2 robot, Barney.
+DPRG member, Karim Virani shared his experiences building a voice and video interaction mode for his Pioneer 3 chassis-based ROS2 robot, Barney.
 The goal is to combine chat and command modes into a responsive unified experience for operators as well as bystanders.
 According to Karim, there is also a dark side …

-Karim will not be focusing on the AI-assisted software development process so much as how to use AIs for this specific purpose.
+Karim did not focus on the AI-assisted software development process so much as how to use AIs for this specific purpose.
 He also has a Git repository at https://github.com/pondersome/by_your_command.

-The meeting will be held at the Dallas Maker Space on August 23 starting at 10:00AM.
-Pizza will be served at Noon.
+The meeting was held at the Dallas Maker Space on August 23 starting at 10:00AM.

 DPRG Monthly Meeting – Show and Tell – July 26, 2025